-64 [Comment to Article 13.1.1: The revised language is not intended to make a substantive change to the 2015 Code, but rather for clarification.
-For example, where an Athlete was charged in the first instance hearing only with Tampering but the same conduct could also constitute Complicity, an appealing party could pursue both Tampering and Complicity charges against the Athlete in the appeal.]
+64 [Comment to Article 13.1.
+The revised language is not intended to make a substantive change to the 2015 Code to traffer for clarification.
+For example, where an Athlete was changed in the first instance hearing only with Tampering but the same conduct could also constitute Complicity, an appealing party could pursue both Tampering and Complicity charges against the Athlete in the appeal].

-65 [Comment to Article 13.1.2: CAS proceedings are de novo.
+^{65 [}Comment to Article 13.1.2: CAS proceedings are de novo.
 Prior proceedings do not limit the evidence or carry weight in the hearing before CAS.]